darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 So my total age is 58 + 32 + 28 + 13 = 131 dad years.

-131 dad years -- and I feel everyone of them some days.
+Yes, 131 -- and some days I feel everyone of them.

 Why is this true?
 What causes this accelerated aging factor?
 Can I reverse it?